The Bankrate promise

 Step 2: Find the total interest costs

-Find the total interest costs by subtracting the original amount borrowed by the overall loan amount.
+Find the total interest costs by subtracting the original amount borrowed from the overall loan amount.

 Example: $150,000 – $100,000 = $50,000